nicolasinman/mae301-2026spring-slice/phase3/README.md

 ### PLEASE READ!!!

 MVP is meant to scrape data from twitter, then convert and analyze into usable information.
-HOWEVER, actively running a scraped costs a subscription fee.
+HOWEVER, actively running a scraper costs a subscription fee.
 Therefore - to test the program, we will have 2 data sets: exampledata, sampledata

+# Example data
-Example data will contain manufactured tweets from imaginary people which is written specifically to be good data for our program.
+will contain manufactured tweets from imaginary people which is written specifically to be good data for our program.

 Ex.
 person1 can accuratly predict when stocks will rise/fall